 - Alimony: Although adultery is not a ground for divorce, the court will consider this type of marital misconduct when awarding alimony.
 If the court finds that the paying spouse committed adultery, the court must award the supported spouse alimony.
 However, if the court finds that the supported spouse or both spouses committed adultery, the court will use its discretion to award or deny alimony.
 It is also important to note that the court will not consider any marital misconduct if the acts by one spouse are condoned by the other.
 This means if one spouse knows about the adultery, and forgives the cheating spouse, the adultery will not be considered in an alimony case.

-What Evidence Do I Need to Prove Adultery?
+What Evidence Do I Need to Prove Adultery in NC?

 Obtaining proof of adultery can be complicated, but in the age of the Internet, it may be a bit easier than in the past.
 In brief, many family law matters concerning adultery include evidence that has come from the cheating party’s social media sites.
 Many people do not realize it, but even if you alter your privacy settings on Facebook or Instagram, for example, the information you post still can be discoverable by the other side.
 In other words, anything you post should be considered public information.